Biography - Resume

 Photo © Claire Clark

-Claire Clark is a born and bred New Yorker.
+Claire Clark was a born and bred New Yorker.
 Her mother is from New England and father from Yugoslavia.
 They were both architects.
 She and her younger sister grew up in Forest Hills and were active participants in community affairs.

 Claire started her art at an early age.
 As a family, they did watercolors together, she starting at the age of three, on summer vacations.
 In the backyard she became aware of the growth of vegetables and plants.
 In the morning, seeing the morning glories in full array and then closing up.
 Digging in the sand at the beach and on her own in her studio or in the garden were all lively activities for her.
 She loved quoting her Grandmother saying you can dig a hole and get to China.